 How Aluminium Oxidation Occurs

 When aluminium comes into contact with oxygen, a thin layer of aluminium oxide forms on its surface.
-This layer is incredibly thin yet remarkably strong and serves as a protective barrier against further oxidation.
+This incredibly thin yet remarkably strong layer serves as a protective barrier against further oxidation.

 Key Points: